Skip to content

 Race morning was cool and cloudy.
 As I stood on my mark at the socially-distanced starting area, some women relay runners chatted nearby.
 “This is the best I’m going to feel all day!” one of them said, as the others reacted with commiseration and encouragement.

 In my head, I disagreed.
 I will feel better… the more miles I finish.
-That’s my zen of ultrarunning.
+That’s my zen, my mantra of ultrarunning.
 The best I will feel… is when it is over.

 Loop 1, Miles 1-25 (6 hours, 15 minutes)